Welcome to today's edition of the Rush 24-7 podcast.

 The swimming portion.

-Well, how is that going to be fair?
+How is that going to be fair?

-Uh and how come, you know, why no Arab tribes in this?
+And how come, you know, why no Arab tribes in this?

 And why no Jewish tribe?

-No, Amer.
+No, America.

-Well, they'll do, oh, maybe that's right.
+Well, they'll do, oh, maybe, that's right.

 They'll do the religious war next season on survivors.